Middle ear

 Tympanic membrane

 When viewed laterally with an otoscope, the important landmarks can be described with reference to the face of a clock.
 At the center of the clock (where the hands would be attached) is a depression in the tympanic membrane known as the umbo.
-This concavity is created by the attachment of the malleus to the center of the tympanum.
+This concavity is created by the attachment of the malleus to the center of the tympanic membrane.
 The handle of the malleus then extends from the umbo towards the one o’clock position, where it becomes the lateral process of the malleus.
 The light from the otoscope is reflected from the umbo in the five o’clock direction and is described as the cone of light.

 The anterior and posterior mallear folds are fibrous extensions from the lateral process of the malleus that project in the one and eleven o’clock directions, respectively.
 The superior part of the tympanic membrane, between the mallear folds, is known as Shrapnell’s membrane or pars flaccida and is relatively loose.
 The remainder of the membrane is held tight by the tensor tympani muscle, and is therefore known as the pars tensa.
 The perimeter of the tympanic membrane is thicker than the central portion; this allows it to rest adequately in the groove of the tympanic plate.